 2. Check the attic.Have you been in your attic recently?
 Even though attics are where we store our junk for years to come, it is important to look in this room and inspect it thoroughly every once in a while.
 What you want to look for is dampness, water stains, or actual mold that is forming.
 Particular places of interest should be the floor joists, roof decking, and underneath and behind the insulation.
 One of the mold’s favorite places to build is the paper backing on fiberglass insulation.
 Ensure this area is clear before you move on!

 3. Inspect the roof and ceilings.Once you’ve completed a thorough look at the attic, continue your inspection by going to the roof and ceilings.
-A leaking roof is a fast avenue toward a moldy attic.
-In addition to the obvious cracks or holes, also check that the proper flashing is installed around vent pipes and air conditioning units.
+A leaking roof is an electric avenue toward a moldy attic.
+Beyond cracks or holes, properly check that the flashing is installed around vent pipes and air conditioning units.
 It benefits you in the end because it will direct drainage off the roof.

-5. Slope away.When talking about sloping around your home and surrounding buildings should be angled downward and away from the structure.
-If the ground slopes towards the structure, rain water can collect at the base causing dampness around the structure where mold may grow.
+5. Slope away.When talking about sloping around your home and surrounding buildings, you want it angled downward and away from the structure.
+If the ground is sloping towards the structure, the base can collect rainwater that comes its way and easily creates dampness around the structure where mold may grow.
 If you suspect that there’s a drainage issue within the community, contact your association management company to investigate.
 (Click here to read about community drainage risks).

 6. Trim regularly.Despite trimming during the warmer weather for aesthetic purposes, there are other reasons to be trimming regularly.
 If trees and shrubs become overgrown, the collection of dead leaves and underbrush creates a shady, moist place for mold to grow.